JAlcocerT/JAlcocerT/content/blog/book-DA-methods.md

 By integrating CI/CD practices into their development process, agile teams can improve quality, speed, and efficiency, and deliver value to customers more quickly and with greater confidence.

-* The deployment in CI/CD typically involves the following steps:
+{{< details title="The deployment in CI/CD typically involves the following steps 📌" closed="true" >}}

 * Version Control: The application codebase is stored in a version control system like Git, enabling multiple developers to work collaboratively and track changes over time.
 * Continuous Integration: Developers regularly merge their code changes into a shared repository.
 This triggers an automated build process that compiles the code, runs tests, and generates artifacts.
 * Automated Testing: Various types of tests, such as unit tests, integration tests, and acceptance tests, are executed automatically to ensure that the application meets quality standards and functions as expected.
 * Artifact Management: The built artifacts, such as executable files, libraries, or container images, are stored in a repository or artifact management system, allowing them to be versioned and easily accessed for deployment.
 * Continuous Deployment/Delivery: The validated and tested artifacts are deployed to the target environment, such as development, staging, or production.
 This step can involve different deployment strategies, including blue-green deployments, canary releases, or rolling updates, depending on the organization's requirements.
 * Infrastructure as Code: Infrastructure provisioning and configuration are automated using tools like Terraform or Ansible, enabling the consistent and reproducible creation of infrastructure resources required for the application.
 * Orchestration and Release Management: Continuous deployment is often orchestrated using tools like Jenkins, GitLab CI/CD, or Azure DevOps, which automate the release process and manage the deployment pipeline.
 * Monitoring and Feedback: Continuous monitoring and logging mechanisms are set up to gather insights into the application's behavior and performance in the deployed environment.
 This feedback loop helps detect issues and gather metrics for further improvement.

+{{< /details >}}

 #### CI/CD Tools

-* Build automation tools: like **Jenkins**, Travis CI, CircleCI, or Azure Pipelines are used to automate the build process, compiling source code, running tests, and generating artifacts.
+Build automation tools: like **Jenkins**, Travis CI, CircleCI, or Azure Pipelines are used to automate the build process, compiling source code, running tests, and generating artifacts.

+{{< details title="More CI/CD Tools 📌" closed="true" >}}

 * Artifact Management: Tools like JFrog Artifactory, Nexus Repository, or **Docker Registry** manage the storage and versioning of built artifacts, making them easily accessible for deployment.
     * GitHub Container Registry (GHCR) is a specific artifact management tool provided by GitHub that focuses on container images.